Correlation Between Massachusetts Investors and Wells Fargo

 Pair Corralation between Massachusetts Investors and Wells Fargo

 Assuming the 90 days horizon Massachusetts Investors Trust is expected to under-perform the Wells Fargo.
-In addition to that, Massachusetts Investors is 1.92 times more volatile than Wells Fargo Emerging.
-It trades about -0.14 of its total potential returns per unit of risk.
-Wells Fargo Emerging is currently generating about -0.03 per unit of volatility.
-If you would invest 2,145 in Wells Fargo Emerging on December 4, 2024 and sell it today you would lose (42.00) from holding Wells Fargo Emerging or give up 1.96% of portfolio value over 90 days.
+But the mutual fund apears to be less risky and, when comparing its historical volatility, Massachusetts Investors Trust is 1.28 times less risky than Wells Fargo.
+The mutual fund trades about -0.06 of its potential returns per unit of risk.
+The Wells Fargo Emerging is currently generating about 0.08 of returns per unit of risk over similar time horizon.
+If you would invest 2,069 in Wells Fargo Emerging on December 30, 2024 and sell it today you would earn a total of 104.00 from holding Wells Fargo Emerging or generate 5.03% return on investment over 90 days.

 Time Period | 3 Months [change] |